danielang2020/ats/README.md

 - captical flow = lock -> transfer -> unlock
 - if captial flow has multiple steps, should be atomic. e.g. 5 steps, each flow info should have step number(1/2/3/4/5) and total steps number(5).
 Next a group of steps come in, first validate that the total steps number is equals to last step number.
 - trade api provide all factors that needed to process in order to record log with current parameters.
+- every microservice communicates with each other by domain other than private ip.
+(Route 53 hosted zone)